lanl/goop/README.md

 The Goop (Go Object-Oriented Programming) package provides support for dynamic object-oriented programming constructs in Go, much like those that appear in various scripting languages.
-The goal is to integrate fast, native-Go objects and slower but more flexible goop objects within the same program.
+The goal is to integrate fast, native-Go objects and slower but more flexible Goop objects within the same program.

 Features